dino1729/SocialRobot/README.md

-# Social Robot Build & Setup Guide
+# Social Robot - Basic Voice Assistant (Headless Mode)

 ![Hero shot placeholder](images/hero-shot-placeholder.jpg)

+> **⚠️ IMPORTANT NOTE:** This is a **simplified, headless version** of the Social Robot that removes all face animation and visual display components.
+Perfect for running on a Jetson Orin Nano (8GB) in headless mode with minimal memory footprint.

 ## Overview
-The Social Robot project combines a 3D-printed chassis, off-the-shelf electronics, and an interactive software stack that renders a projected face while chatting via a local language model.
-This guide walks you through sourcing the hardware, printing parts, building the robot, and configuring the Jetson-powered software stack.

-- **Mechanical build**: 33 support-free 3D printed components, mirrors, and fasteners form the body and projection system.
+This basic voice assistant version provides a conversational AI experience without the visual face animation system.
+The software stack includes:

-- **Compute & audio**: An NVIDIA Jetson Orin Nano Super Developer Kit drives the voice, speech recognition, and projection experience.
+- **Compute & audio**: An NVIDIA Jetson Orin Nano drives the voice interaction pipeline.
-- **Software**: WebRTC-based voice activity detection, Faster-Whisper speech recognition, Kokoro-ONNX text-to-speech, and a pygame-driven face animation loop communicating with an Ollama-hosted LLM.
+- **Software**: WebRTC-based voice activity detection, Faster-Whisper speech recognition, Kokoro-ONNX text-to-speech, and an Ollama-hosted LLM (gemma3:270m - the smallest model available).
+- **No visual display required**: Operates entirely in headless mode, perfect for SSH access or minimal setups.

+### What's been removed from the original project:
+- **Face animation system** (pygame, FaceAnimator, visual assets)
+- **Display requirements** (no need for HDMI output, projector, mirrors, or screen)
+- **Threading for face rendering** (simplified single-thread operation with VAD callbacks)

 > [!IMPORTANT]
 > **Availability & Kits** > Social Robot is free to make and print for personal use.
 For convenience, a limited number of pre-printed kits (including all parts **except** the Jetson) are available here: [ominousindustries.com](https://ominousindustries.com/products/ai-social-robot-kit-compatible-with-nvidia-jetson-orin-nano-super-jetson-not-included).